hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Archive and export formats aren't part of this client-server model, and the work to make server-to-server or peer-to-peer synchronization work perfectly is substantial (involving features such as version numbers or change logs -- features that aren't commonly standardized for the objects handled in this spec).
 Still, there are some things possible with archive formats and the current object definitions that are sensible.
 Our approach is to describe what is possible with the fields that exist, and mandate those fields be used, so that users aren't left with multiple locations for their data and no way to repeatedly synchronize them.

 As an illustrative use case, let the user have contacts stored in one email service and also in one mobile device platform doing online backups.
-The email platform creates contacts when the user emails new recipients, or recieves contact information over email.
+The email platform creates contacts when the user emails new recipients, or receives contact information over email.
 The mobile device platform synchronizes contact information from a phone.
 The email service is not a client of the mobile device platform, nor is the mobile device platform a client of the email service, so client-to-server protocols cannot directly synchronize the data between these two services.
 A user attempting to solve this by repeatedly importing contacts into one system from the other may find this works poorly - for example, it might create new contact objects over and over for the same contact data even if it is unchanged, and deleted objects may re-animate after being re-copied.

 Both servers ought to allow exporting of contact data (along with any other data covered in this specification), including especially the UID and updated (timestamp) fields.
 This would allow at least some sensible personal workflows or for 3rd party tools to make synchronization work better.